AnsahOfei/ns3-learning/phase6_code/READY_FOR_BATCH_EXECUTION.md

 # Phase 6 Project Status: Ready for Batch Execution

 **Date:** December 30, 2025
-**Status:** ✅ **ALL PREPARATION COMPLETE - READY TO EXECUTE 180 SCENARIOS**
+**Status:** ✅ **BATCH CONFIGURATION CORRECTED - READY TO EXECUTE 144 SCENARIOS**

 ---

 ## Executive Summary

-Phase 6 comprehensive WSN protocol evaluation is **fully prepared and validated**.
+Phase 6 comprehensive WSN protocol evaluation has **corrected batch configuration**.
 All code, scripts, and documentation are production-ready.
-System is approved to execute 180 scenarios across three batches (L, H, D) totaling ~90 hours of simulation.
+System is approved to execute 144 scenarios across three batches (L: 72, H: 6, D: 66) totaling ~72 hours of simulation.

+**Configuration Update:** After validation, batch scripts now use only the **6 supported protocols** from `wsn_phase6_clustering.cc` with **correct topologies and modes**.
+(Zigbee/LoRa exist as separate implementations for future phases.)

 ---